RA-L Information for Editors

 When the final version of an Accepted paper is received, the Senior Editor has the possibility to verify that all required changes have been made in the final version, and s/he may request the AE to support in this phase also.
 Although rarely, a SE can withhold publication until all required changes are satisfactorily made.
 In case this can not be achieved by authors within 180 days from submission, which we set as a time limit for publication of Letters, the paper could be effectively withdrawn from publication.

-AEs who believe a paper assigned to them should be summarily rejected inform the SE who makes the decision.
+AEs who believe a paper assigned to them should be editorially rejected inform the SE who makes the decision.
 The SE assigned to the paper makes the final decision as to whether the paper should be rejected without further review, or should go through the regular review process.
-Senior Editors should notify the EiC of the summary rejections they propose and their rationale no later than one week from the submission.
+Senior Editors should notify the EiC of the editorial rejections they propose and their rationale no later than one week from the submission.

 Editors may prescreen articles immediately after they are submitted and before they are transmitted to referees for evaluation.
 The purpose of such prescreening is to verify that the article adheres to minimum criteria set forth by IEEE, as well as by the organizational unit responsible for the specific publication.
 Typical prescreening measures include the following: